FlatFilers/platform-sdk-starter/README.md

 1. Does this solve a problem in an extensible way...
 Will we paint ourselves into a corner to solve a current problem
 2. Can we support this code for the next 6 months until a breaking release.
 3. Does this work as we expect it to.

-# What breaks at major releases?
-(6 months..
-1 year,  2 years)

-Our expectation is that major concepts will remain the same between releases??
-Additional non breaking functionality will be rapidly added in minor releases.
-When we move to a new major release, we will continue supporting the old release with security additions and gauruntee it will still run for 2 years on our platform.
-New functionality will no longer be released to previous major releases.
-We will do everything we can to facilitate upgrading your codebase to the new major release.

 ## FAQ